splicemachine/spliceengine/README.md

 Before proceeding with these instructions, please follow the instructions found in the GETTING-STARTED.md file.

+## A note about branches in this project
+This `branch-2.0` branch is the home for the 2.0 version of Splice Machine.
+Any pull requests submitted to this branch will only be picked up by that release.
+For patches to the current development version (3.0)  of Splice Machine see `master`

 ## Quick start
 (First make sure you have followed the instructions in the GETTING-STARTED.md file)